Free US Shipping for orders $49+

 • Positively Plantain tortillas

-• Siete brand chips (be careful here—a couple of my canaries react to the small amount of chia seeds in the chips) and tortillas (only those made with cassava and coconut flour or almond flour)
+• Siete brand chips/tortilla (DIP chip varietal is best – has no chia seeds like their others and tortillas (only those made with cassava and coconut flour or almond flour)

 • Thrive Market Organic Coconut Flakes